- This page, Apply for Collection Station Approval, is offered by

 The occupancy permit for the building in which the Collection Station is located must be kept up-to-date.

 The Collection Station’s parent laboratory is responsible for the “contaminated” waste generated at the Collection Station.
 A manifest must be completed by the Collection Station and the appropriate signed copies must be filed on-site.

 How to apply Apply for Collection Station Approval

 Before a licensed laboratory can open a Collection Station, DPH must complete an inspection to determine if the location is in compliance with all applicable regulations.

-Please send your request for approval for the opening of a Collection Station using the Notification Form for Collection Stations (DOC) to:
+Please send your request for approval for the opening of a Collection Station using the Notification Form for Blood Collection to:

 Clinical Laboratory Program